Cambridge Heath: Martial arts

 Jiu jitsu and other martial arts have a large size, professionally-taught club.

 Transport

 The neighbourhood main arterial route for motor vehicles and cyclists is the A107 Cambridge Heath Road from Mile End Gate in Stepney and Mare Street from Hackney Central which runs north–south from the two borough boundaries over the Regents Canal.
 Hackney Road is the main arterial road for Central London.

-The Cat & Mutton Bridge spans over the Regents Canal, which still carries the name of a former alehouse which stood on the site at the extreme right, closed since at least 1919.
-The present pub on a new site was built in 1909 as the Sir Walter Scott but is now known as La Vie en Rose.

 London Overground; Cambridge Heath railway station, opened on 27 May 1872 in the southern end of the neighbourhood, is served by Overground Enfield Town/Cheshunt-London Liverpool Street Line.

 A number of London Buses contacted routes serve the area, the 26, 48, 55, N26, N55 on Hackney Road which in turn go towards Mare Street, while the 106, 254, 388, D6 and N253 run on Cambridge Heath Road and Mare Street.
 The D6 finishes and restarts near Ash Grove since 2014.